transkatgirl/Tapestry-Loom/README.md

 ### Speculative ideas

+- [ ] Support weaves of arbitrarily large size using a database-based format
 - [ ] Self-contained packaging: All documentation and tools in one app, rather than being spread out over multiple
 - [ ] Collaborative weave editing
 - [ ] Server-client, multi-user WebUI